judithorvathsv/InventoryManagementSystem-containerization/README.md

 - Database: SQL Server

 ## User stories:
-- Wouldn't it be cool to log in to the system to use its features?
+As a system user, I want to log in to the system, so that I can securely access its features based on my permissions.
-- Wouldn't it be cool to add a product to the system for later use?
+As an inventory manager, I want to add a product to the system, so that it can be tracked and used later for purchases, sales, or production.
-- Wouldn't it be cool to see all the products in the system when we want to buy more, use them in another product, or sell them?
+As an inventory manager, I want to see all products in the system, so that I can review stock items when purchasing, using them in another product, or selling them.
-- Wouldn't it be cool to view the inventory to know the total value of the products?
+As a business owner, I want to view the inventory overview including total stock value, so that I can understand the financial value of the stored products.
-- Wouldn't it be cool to see all the purchases to get their total cost and status?
+As a purchasing manager, I want to see all purchases with their total cost and status, so that I can track spending and monitor order progress.
-- Wouldn't it be cool to visualize all purchases in a diagram to see how their costs have changed over time?
+As a business owner, I want to visualize purchase costs over time in a chart, so that I can analyze spending trends and make better financial decisions.
-- Wouldn't it be cool to view incoming purchases so we can receive or return them?
+As a warehouse employee, I want to see incoming purchases, so that I can receive or return them properly.
-- Wouldn't it be cool to see all orders so we can send or cancel them?
+As a sales manager, I want to see all orders, so that I can send or cancel them when necessary.